cortexrd/Knack-Toolkit-Library/README.md

 ### Functions

--   **setCfg**: To setup your parameters and callbacks to your app.
+-   **setCfg**: To set up your parameters and callbacks to your App.

--   **autoFocus**: By default, Knack does not set the focus to a field.
-    But this enables you to choose when and how to do it.
+-   **autoFocus**: Callback to your app\'s handler of autoFocus.
+By default, Knack does not set the focus to a field.
+But this enables you to choose when and how to do it -- your way.

+-   **renderViews**: Renders all views in the current scene.

 -   **addKioskButtons**: In kiosk mode, most of the time there is no mouse or keyboard.
 This enables adding specific buttons, typically for navigation: Back, Done, Refresh.
-I\'ve also added Work Shift and Messaging buttons, if ever you need them.
+I\'ve also added Work Shift and Messaging buttons, if ever you need them (more information provided upon request).

 -   **spinnerWatchdog**: This is a timer that checks if the App is in a waiting state.
 If the spinner takes more than a specified amount of time (default is 30s), you can gain back control, typically by reloading the page.
-Most of the time, this solves the \"infinite waiting\" problem after a Submit, especially for kiosks without a keyboard, where users would otherwise have to reboot the device.
+Most of the time, this solves the \"infinite waiting\" problem after a Submit or any page load/refresh, especially for kiosks without a keyboard, where users would otherwise have to reboot the device.

--   **getSpinnerWdStatus**: Returns true if page is busy and spinner is shown.
+-   **isSpinnerWdRunning**: Returns true if page is busy and spinner is shown.

 -   **flashBackground**: Simple attention getter, useful on small devices monitored from a distant area, to show status like success or failure.

--   **resetIdleWatchdog**: The idle watchdog is an inactivity timer.
+-   **resetIdleWatchdog**: The idle watchdog is an "inactivity timer".
     Each time a mouse click/move or a key press is detected, this is called.
-After a given amount of time without activity, a callback in your App is called and an action can be taken, like reloading the page.
+After a given amount of time without activity, a callback (idleWatchDogTimeout below) in your App is called and an action can be taken, like reloading the page.

+-   **idleWatchDogTimeout**: The callback to your app, where the appropriate action is taken when idle timeout is detected.

 -   **findViewWithTitle**: Returns the first view id containing specific text in its title.